mlpc-ucsd/CoaT/README.md

 ## Changelog
+09/27/2021: Code and pre-trained checkpoints for instance segmentation with MMDetection are released. <br />
-08/27/2021: Pre-trained checkpoint for CoaT Small and CoaT-Lite Medium are released. <br />
+08/27/2021: Pre-trained checkpoints for CoaT Small and CoaT-Lite Medium are released. <br />
-05/19/2021: Pre-trained checkpoint for Mask R-CNN benchmark with CoaT-Lite Small backbone is released. <br />
+05/19/2021: Pre-trained checkpoints for Mask R-CNN benchmark with CoaT-Lite Small backbone are released. <br />
-05/19/2021: Code and pre-trained checkpoint for Deformable-DETR with for CoaT-Lite Small backbone are released. <br />
+05/19/2021: Code and pre-trained checkpoints for Deformable-DETR with for CoaT-Lite Small backbone are released. <br />
-05/11/2021: Pre-trained checkpoint for CoaT-Lite Small is released. <br />
+05/11/2021: Pre-trained checkpoints for CoaT-Lite Small are released. <br />
-05/09/2021: Pre-trained checkpoint for Mask R-CNN benchmark with CoaT Mini backbone is released. <br />
+05/09/2021: Pre-trained checkpoints for Mask R-CNN benchmark with CoaT Mini backbone are released. <br />
-05/06/2021: Pre-trained checkpoint for CoaT Mini is released. <br />
+05/06/2021: Pre-trained checkpoints for CoaT Mini are released. <br />
-05/02/2021: Pre-trained checkpoint for CoaT Tiny is released. <br />
+05/02/2021: Pre-trained checkpoints for CoaT Tiny are released. <br />
-04/25/2021: Code and pre-trained checkpoint for Mask R-CNN benchmark with CoaT-Lite Mini backbone are released. <br />
+04/25/2021: Code and pre-trained checkpoints for Mask R-CNN benchmark with CoaT-Lite Mini backbone are released. <br />
-04/23/2021: Pre-trained checkpoint for CoaT-Lite Mini is released. <br />
+04/23/2021: Pre-trained checkpoints for CoaT-Lite Mini are released. <br />
-04/22/2021: Code and pre-trained checkpoint for CoaT-Lite Tiny are released.
+04/22/2021: Code and pre-trained checkpoints for CoaT-Lite Tiny are released.

 ## Usage
 The following usage is provided for the classification task using CoaT model.
-For the other tasks, please follow the corresponding readme, such as [instance segmentation](./tasks/detectron2/README.md) and [object detection](./tasks/Deformable-DETR/README.md).
+For the other tasks, please follow the corresponding readme, such as [instance segmentation](./tasks/mmdet/README.md) and [object detection](./tasks/Deformable-DETR/README.md).

 ### Environment Preparation
 1. Set up a new conda environment and activate it.